mdooneymill/lets-make-a-menu/readme.md

 - The Menu will create each MenuButton
 - When a MenuButton is clicked, it should tell the Menu
-- When the Menu is told a MenuButton is clicked it should deselect the current select, if any, and select the clicked button.
+- When the Menu is told a MenuButton is clicked it should deselect the current button, if any, and select the clicked button.

 ### Updating The MenuButton Class